NJEA announces a temporary vacancy for an associate director in the Professional Development and Instructional Issues Division (PDII).

 Individuals holding this position report directly to the Director of the Professional Development and Instructional Issues Division.
 The purpose of this position is develop, plan and implement a variety of activities that will provide members with the knowledge and skills they need to continuously enhance the quality of their practice and meet the requirements of their work in the public schools of New Jersey.
-For one of the positions, preference will be given to candidates with knowledge and experience in the areas of teacher certification and evaluation.

 - Conduct research on various educational issues and effective professional practice upon request.
 Analyze, compare, and prepare reports on such research, as necessary.